shree214ram/DSA/Data Structure/Hashing(14)/Problems/NumberOfSubarraysWithSumEquals-K-Leetcode-560/READMe.md

 5. if currentSum == TargetSum then Counter++
 6. check if current sum is greater than Targetsum then check in hashTable "currentSum-TargetSum" is already there then increment Counter
-7. check if currentSum is already exist in HashTable then set currentSum to currentSum++
+7. check if currentSum is already exist in HashTable then set currentSum to currentSum+1
 8. Return Counter

 counter = 0